codegrue/flutter_material_pickers/README.md

   - _showMaterialDatePicker_ - Allows selection of a date (uses the core date picker)
   - _showMaterialTimePicker_ - Allows selection of a time (uses the core time picker)
   - _showMaterialColorPicker_ - Allows RGB selection of a color (uses the ColorPicker of flutter_colorpicker)
-  - _showMaterialPalettePicker_ - Allows RGB selection of a color (uses the MaterialPicker of flutter_colorpicker)
+  - _showMaterialPalettePicker_ - Allows Material palette selection of a color (uses the MaterialPicker of flutter_colorpicker)
-  - _showMaterialSwatchPicker_ - Allows RGB selection of a color (uses the BlockPicker of flutter_colorpicker)
+  - _showMaterialSwatchPicker_ - Allows selection of a color from swatches (uses the BlockPicker of flutter_colorpicker)
 - **Dialog**
   - _showMaterialResponsiveDialog_ - Extends Dialog by making it responsive to screen orientation changes